SAP-samples/teched2021-IIS162/exercises/ex2/README.md

 <br> (2) Use the Business Activity popover to reuse and add Business Activities to the diagram.
 <br> (3) Click "Save".

-> You can model your own diagram.
-But always keep reuse in mind.
-There might be Solution Activities you want to reuse.

-2. Model Your **Solution Process Flow** Diagram to depict the process execution.
+1. Model Your **Solution Process Flow** Diagram to depict the process execution.
 <br> ![](2021-11-11-16-56-43.png)
 <br> (1) Click on "Solution Process Flow" tab.
 <br> (2) Click on "Edit".